openedx/openedx-aspects/docs/decisions/0012_clickhouse_dbt.rst

 *******

-Most of the use cases for Aspects require complex transformations to be performed on the data stored in :ref:`clickhouse` before it can be displayed in :ref:`superset`. :ref:`xapi-concepts` is a good format for communicating learning-related events as they happen, but in order to analyse them and draw conclusions for what these events signify over time, Aspects needs views of the data that are designed specifically for the queries performed.
+Most of the use cases for Aspects require complex transformations to be performed on the data stored in :ref:`clickhouse` before it can be displayed in :ref:`superset`.
+While :ref:`xapi-concepts` is a good format for communicating learning-related events as they happen, it's not the best format for understanding the effect of these events over time.
+In order to analyse and draw conclusions for what these events signify over time, Aspects needs efficient views of the data that are designed specifically for the queries being performed.

 :ref:`clickhouse` provides some features for transforming complex data, but creating efficient views and managing schema changes over time can be difficult.
 Plus, some of these features (like named collections) are not available on all